lukeindykiewicz/lukeindykiewicz-blog/content/blog/sbt-search-maven-plugin.md

 ## Contribution

-You can pick a feature from future work section in [readme](https://github.com/blstream/sbt-search-maven-plugin), make an issue with feature proposal (if any) or fix some bug.
+You can pick a feature from future work section in [readme](https://github.com/blstream/sbt-search-maven-plugin), implement issue with feature proposal (if any) or fix some bug.
 Pull requests are very welcome!

 ## Summary